 Then a little further along – the viewpoint of the Narsarsuaq Glacier.

 It is a gorgeous place, and really, you can never marvel at too many glaciers!

 I decided not to do the hike down to the Glacier itself.
 The ice looked pretty dirty and I’d been up close and very personal with the Viedma Glacier in Argentina a few years ago when I went ice climbing there (sorry – before I started blogging 🙁 ).
 My recommendation: if you really want to explore a glacier – go ice climbing (not ice hiking) – you have to hike on the ice to get out to the crevasses anyway!

 I admired the view from the top for quite a while, then headed back along the same route to relax in the amazing Narsarsuaq Hostel (seriously – all the hostels in South Greenland are incredible!), read some more of my book, and watch another couple of episodes of Game of Thrones Season 6 😊 Yes, I am a year behind…

 And just for fun – look who was there to greet me when I got back!
 Yes, even the dogs wear head nets in Greenland to save them from the insects 🙂

 Time: ~5 hours (I didn’t hike down to the glacier, only to the viewpoint)

 Notes: If you are at all unsteady on your feet, this is not the hike for you.
-The up-and-over the waterfall to the viewpoint is very steep (there are ropes to help you) so if you don’t like using your hands as well as your feet while you hike, best do the Ridge Hike instead.
+The up-and-over the waterfall to the viewpoint is very steep (there are ropes to help you) so if you don’t like using your hands as well as your feet while you are hiking, best do the Ridge Hike instead.